This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 From the Jefferson Memorial (or any of the memorials mentioned above) it is easy to get to the National Mall.

-The National Mall is also called “America’s Front Yard”.
 It reaches from the steps of the Capitol building to the edge of the Pontiac River and makes up a huge green space in the center of Washington DC.

-It also includes all the memorials mentioned above and many museums, all within walking distance of one another.
 Now that you’ve seen the incredible monuments around the National Mall, it is time to head towards the White House.

 The White House North Lawn